calvinrzachman/chain-of-thought/proof-of-work/README.md

 Working to maintain a historical record of all transactions.
 It is from such a record/ledger which we can build a monetary system which transcends jurisdiction and, as a result, is not possibly beholden to the interest of any one individual, corporation, or even nation.

 Attempts to create money out of nothing are not recognized.
-Attempts to move money without proper authorization.
+Attempts to move money without proper authorization?
 Not recognized.
 This is ***Network Enforced Digital Scarcity***.
 This is, for the first time in modern history, a separation of money and state.

 How can you trust the messages you are being sent?
 With.
 Proof of Work generates emergent authority.
 Authority in the absence of authority.